-COVID-19 - December 2020: I am currently offering online work with a view to returning to face-to-face work in 2021 in line with government guidance.
-The Cottage Therapy Centre, Clarendon Therapy Centre and my approach to face-to-face work are compliant with COVID-19 guidance and restrictions.
+COVID-19 - January 2021: I am currently offering online work with a view to returning to face-to-face work later in 2021 in line with government guidance.
+The Clarendon Therapy Centre and my approach to face-to-face work are compliant with COVID-19 guidance and restrictions.

 Duration/length: I offer short-term (up to 20 sessions) and long term (20+ sessions) face-to-face and online work with adults.
 Sessions last for 60 minutes.